faisalmlalani/faisalmlalani.github.io/_posts/2020-03-23-the-terrible-jokes-of-the-sahara-desert.md

 As I sat by the pool trying to get signal on my phone so I could contact the driver who dropped me off here, three saviors came bursting out of a nearby room, laughing.
 Two looked and sounded like locals from a neighboring African country, while the third was very clearly American.
 The three jumped into the pool and played around like I remember my childhood friends and I used to in our neighborhood pool.
 Except these guys were, of course, doing it in the Sahara Desert.

-“/Hi!!
-Are you guys part of an excursion here?/“
+_“Hi!!
+Are you guys part of an excursion here?“_

-/“Yes we are, friend.
+_“Yes we are, friend.
 Where you from?
-You sound American, like this fool *Kevin over here./“
+You sound American, like this fool *Kevin over here.“_

 Kevin the American splashed water on him.
 They laughed and teased each other a bit before I replied.

-/“Yes, I- actually I’m from India.”/
+*“Yes, I- actually I’m from India.”*

 It was a new habit I was trying to form.
 Growing up Indian in the States naturally led to a sort of shame at that part of my identity, but my recent time there had instilled a pride in my birth country I’d never had before.